Tanzu-Solutions-Engineering/steeltoe-workshop-getting-started/04-config.md

 ## Get Started

 To communicate with an external config server we're going to need to add a client to the previously created application.
+We're also going to add placeholder provider that allows us to define config values by referencing OTHER config sections as variables, reducing duplication.

 # [Visual Studio](#tab/visual-studio)